Jirón Carabaya

-Carabaya Street (Jirón Carabaya), formerly Augusto Wiese Street (Jirón Augusto Wiese), is a major street in the Damero de Pizarro, an area of the historic centre of Lima, Peru.
+Carabaya Street (Jirón Carabaya) is a major street in the Damero de Pizarro, an area of the historic centre of Lima, Peru.
 The street starts at its intersection with the Jirón Áncash, and ends at Paseo de la República Avenue.

 It runs parallel to Union Street and similarly connects the Plaza Mayor with the Plaza San Martín, ending at the Paseo de los Héroes Navales.

+Name

+The street's name comes from the project that was ultimately adopted in 1862, which replaced the city's traditional names with names that reflected the country's political geography.
+The term jirón is a type of street, whose axis is formed from a variety of different, single-block streets.
+It is named after Carabaya Province, although it also adopted the name Augusto Wiese Street (Jirón Augusto Wiese) during the 20th century.

 History

 In 1862, when a new urban nomenclature was adopted, the road was named jirón Carabaya, after Carabaya Province (it was later renamed during the 20th century, being named after philanthropist Augusto Wiese Eslava).
 Prior to this renaming, each block (cuadra) had a unique name: